 - There’s still a stigma associated with using an EAP.

-- Employees may never discover your EAP’s new features, because they don’t know how to find it when they need it.
+- Employees may never discover your EAP’s new features because they don’t know how to find it when needed.

 The good news?
-Preventive tools for mental health like Calm Business can overcome these barriers.
+Preventive tools for mental health like Calm can overcome these barriers.

 Preventive mental health tools address most employee mental health needs

-For the 24% of employees who need counseling and the 1% of those who need clinical intervention, a traditional EAP is an appropriate solution and modern EAPs a much better one.
+For the 24% of employees who need counseling and the 1% of those who need clinical intervention, a traditional EAP is an appropriate solution, and modern EAPs a much better one.
 But 75% of employees don’t need counseling, psychotherapy, or clinical intervention.
-Instead, they need access to proactive, preventive mental health tools to help them manage stress, anxiousness, sleep issues, and other challenges in the moment on a daily basis before they escalate into more serious mental and physical health problems.
+Instead, they need access to proactive, preventive mental health tools to help them manage stress, anxiousness, sleep issues, and other challenges in the moment before they escalate into more serious mental and physical health problems.

 A person suffering from chronic insomnia might want to talk to a therapist to help them get to the root of the problem, but when they’re tossing and turning at night, they would benefit from a tool to help them fall asleep.
 An employee panicking minutes before a big presentation probably won’t seek out educational materials or try to reach a coach.
 But they may take a minute to use a breathing exercise or listen to soundscapes or music to relax and refocus.

 Employees want and expect preventive mental health support from their employers.
-Nearly 70% of Gen Zers say employers should help them take care of their stress and anxiousness, for example.
-But less than 40% of business leaders say their organizations offer tools for managing stress, anxiousness, and sleep issues.
+Nearly 70% of Gen Zers say employers should help them with their stress and anxiety, for example.
+But less than 40% of business leaders say their organizations offer tools for managing stress, anxiety, and sleep issues.

 Preventive tools can overcome the stigma barrier